 His cooking style was called “inventive” and a New York Magazine quoted “an instinctive chef whose dishes just get it right” in a review.

 His documentary series Holy Kitchens, which explores the bond between faith and food, has been showcased at Harvard, Princeton, Columbia, Oxford and many other Universities and Film Festivals.
 His documentary “Kitchens of Gratitude” was featured at Marche du Film during 69th Cannes Film Festival.

 Chef Vikas has featured on the covers of Forbes Life, Good Housekeeping, Men’s Health, GQ and many more.
 He was recently awarded “Stardust Global Icon” and “Best TV Chef” by Indian Telly Awards.

 Chef Vikas has been honoured with Proclamation from Mayor Bloomberg and Comptroller William Thompson of New York City.
 He was also the first Indian to be featured as New Yorker of the Week on NY1.

 His initiatives through SAKIV have hosted fundraisers for South Asian Tsunami, Katrina, Haiti and many more with some of the most influential chefs including Daniel Boulud, Jean Georges and Alain Ducasse.

-Khanna has been documenting Indian cuisine, rituals and customs for decades.
-His most ambitious project is opening in 2018 in Manipal (India) – “Museum of Culinary Arts at WGSHA”.
-It will be one of a kind institution, which showcases the rich Indian heritage, history and diversity through kitchen equipment.
-It is dedicated to his late father, Mr. Davinder Khanna.
+In 2018, Chef Vikas Khanna opened his most ambitious project – Museum of Culinary Arts at WGSHA, Manipal India.
+It’s one of a kind institution, which showcases the rich Indian heritage, history and diversity through kitchen equipment.